It’s cold. It’s dark. It’s sad. Weeknight services in the middle of February only get so cheerful.

 All of the piety of the season, the music, the liturgy, the fasting, they acknowledge the reality of the collapse of hope in this world, the destruction hiding in all of our secrets we’re so rightly ashamed of, and the brokenness of humanity that just seems to be spiraling downward.

 Something happened on that cross.
 All of those sins that we’re so ashamed of were hung on Jesus.
 All of the pains that leave us laying in the fetal position were born by Him.
 All of the wrath of a God who hates seeing what we’ve done to this place is directed against Jesus.
-And death levels Him, so that this war that has surrounded us since we were brought into this mess of a world could finally be called finished.
+He dies so this war that has surrounded us since we were brought into this mess of a world could finally be called finished.
 Your sins are forgiven.
 Your pains are not your own.
 Your death is defeated.
 Your Jesus died for you upon a cross.